sharmajee499/my_Website/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Assisting students in creating academic plans.
+        * Assessing the students to their academic career/plans based on their interest, skills, and potential careers.
+        *  Reviewing the students test scores, transcript, and program pre-requisite to determine their eligibility for the respective classes.
-        * Advising and Motivating students to overcome academic hurdles.
+        * Providing guidance, mentorship, moral as well as emotional support to overcome academic hurdles.
-        * Organizing different advising campaign around campus.
+        * Representing the College of Business to the prospective students through admission events, and meetings.

 ---